I’m a designer and creative technologist interested in making beautiful digital experiences that bring clarity to complex topics.

-I currently work as a graphics editor at the New York Times, where I make design and build interactive graphics, maps, games, and other internet gizmos.
-Before that, I worked at small designstudios specializing in information design.
+I currently work as a graphics editor at the New York Times, where I design and build interactive applications, graphics, maps, games, and other internet gizmos.
+Before that, I worked at small design studios specializing in information design.

-My work has received a Peabody award and has been recognized by the Society for News Design.
-Coronavirus tracking tools I worked on were part of a package that won the 2021 Pulitzer Prize for public service journalism.
+My work has received a Peabody award and has been recognized by the Society for News Design, the National Press Foundation, and the National Press Club.
+Coronavirus tracking tools I helped design were part of a package that won the 2021 Pulitzer Prize for public service journalism.

 I spent most of 2020 working on a small team to design and build the Times’ Covid-19 tracking dashboards.
 We published trackers for every state and county, along with tools that let readers customize a dashboard to track Covid in places important to them.
 These pages were viewed more than a billion times and were part of a package that won the Pulitzer Prize for public service.